-Summary: The YMCA Greater Seattle has requested to amend the Comprehensive Plan classification from Resource Land to Other Rural Land (non-resource) and to establish a Master Planned Resort (MPR) overlay zone designation on approximately 500 acres.
+Summary: The YMCA of Greater Seattle has requested to amend the Comprehensive Plan classification from Resource Land to Other Rural Land (non-resource) and to establish a Master Planned Resort (MPR) overlay zone designation on approximately 500 acres.
 The intended use of the land is to establish a youth and family overnight camping facility for 400 campers and 100 staff.
+There is a Development Agreement with this proposal (see Attachment 4).
 Planning Commission Recommendation: Approve - 7, Reject - 0 Planning Commission Rationale: A youth camp is the highest and best use for the site.
 Project-specific impacts including traffic, emergency services, water and septic, environmental impacts and cultural resources will be addressed through future project permit processes.